Derek Coombs: Business career

 In 1949-51 Derek served 2 years of National Service in the Royal Artillery as a Lieutenant in the British Army of the Rhine, much of which he spent demolishing former Nazi buildings.
 During this time Derek also continued the family tradition of boxing and was battalion champion.
 In 1959 Derek briefly visited Havana with the American broadcaster Ed Sullivan and was present at the first interview of Fidel Castro following the Cuban Revolution.

-During the 1950’s and 1960’s Coombs worked as a film producer in the US.
+During the 1950s and 1960s Coombs worked as a film producer in the US.
 During this time Coombs acquired the film rights for the first four James Bond novels, selling them on after Peter O’Toole refused the lead.

 The Coombs family founded and own the listed specialist finance company S & U plc, which provides bridging and motor finance.
-Derek Coombs was Chairman of S & U Plc for several decades during which he and his brother and Co-Chairman Keith Coombs transformed a struggling department store into a successful finance company.
-Derek also founded S & U Plc’s successful subsidiary Advantage in 1999, then run by the energetic CEO Guy Thompson.
+Derek Coombs was Chairman of S & U Plc for several decades during which he and his brother and Co-chairman Keith Coombs transformed a struggling department store into a successful finance company.
+Derek also founded S & U Plc's successful subsidiary Advantage in 1999, then run by the energetic CEO Guy Thompson.

 S&U operates today under the Aspen Bridging and Advantage Finance brands.

 Derek was a serial entrepreneur and developer and, amongst other ventures, built several shopping centres under the company Hardanger alongside Nicholas Sciviter.